TeskaLabs/asab-webui/doc/branding.md

 Every image HAS TO be provided in SVG (vectorized).
 Use of pixel formats (PNG, JPG, ...) is strongly discouraged.
+While creating the branding images, use full width/height of the canvas (ratio 3:1 on full and 1:1 on minimized version).
+No padding is required for optimal viewing experience.

 ### Branding images